-Maybe you don’t need to get a passport maybe you already posses a current and valid passport.
+Maybe you don’t need to get a passport maybe you already possess a current and valid passport.
 Please feel free to skip this article.
 I am writing it because I have talked to too many people who have said to me, “I’d love to travel but I don’t even have a passport.”

 Get A Passport